SarahCawley/Using-APIs/README.md

 # Site showing a 5 day weather forecast
-## uses bootstrap, jQuery, the open weather maps API, and the Google maps API
+## Uses bootstrap, jQuery, the open weather maps API, and the Google maps API

 #### For each city you search for a row will appear with the map of the city, the 5 day forecast, high and low temperatures for each day, and the icon associated with the given forecast.